Multi-nucleon structure and dynamics via quantum computing: Many-nucleon system

 \subsection{SP basis and many-nucleon basis}

+``{\it Ab initio}" nuclear theory addresses the nuclear structure and the dynamics problems based on the best available inter-nucleon interactions using a quantum many-body framework that respects all the known symmetries of nuclear systems \cite{Maris:2012du}.
 In {\it ab initio} nuclear structure and dynamics calculations, one specifies the SP basis by a set of quantum numbers.
 With a set of SP bases, one constructs the many-nucleon bases (or Fock states), which enable the construction of the matrix representation of the many-nucleon Hamiltonian.
-With the Hamiltonian matrix constructed, the Schr\"odinger equation is solved numerically to obtain structure observables (e.g., eigenenergies and eigenfunctions) and dynamical quantities (e.g., cross sections).
+With the Hamiltonian matrix constructed, the resulting eigenvalue problem is solved numerically to obtain structure observables (e.g., eigenenergies) and dynamical quantities (e.g., cross sections).
+Due to the nature of the quantum many-body theory, {\it ab initio} calculations are recognized to be computationally hard: the dimension of the Hilbert space increases exponentially with the number of SP bases.
+Even with world leadship supercomputers, current ``{\it ab initio}" nuclear structure and dynamics calculations are limited to light nuclear systems with restricted number of constituent nucleons and SP bases \cite{Abe:2021sky}.
+One then seeks for the quantum advantage to facilitate the {\it ab initio} investigations of increasingly complex nuclear systems.

 In this work, we construct the SP basis $|\beta \rangle $ as follows.
 We adopt the 3DHO basis for the spatial degree of freedom.
 The quantum number for the 3DHO basis is the radial quantum number $n$ and the orbital angular momentum $l$.
 The projection of $l$ is $m_l$.
 The corresponding excitation quanta of 3DHO basis state is $2n + l$.
 Meanwhile, we have the spin part of the wave function $\chi _{S m_s}$, where the spin of the nucleon $S$ is taken to be $\frac{1}{2}$ and the spin projection $m_s$ is taken to be $\pm \frac{1}{2}$.
 The total angular momentum $j$ is coupled from the orbital angular momentum $l$ and the spin $S$, with $m_j = m_l + m_s $ being the projection of $j $.
 Finally, we include the isospin part of the wave function $\chi _{T \tau}$, where $T =\frac{1}{2} $ for the isospin doublet (proton and neutron) and the isospin projection is $ {\tau} $ ($+1/2$ for protons and $-1/2$ for neutrons).
 Overall, we have the SP basis $|\beta \rangle$ to be labeled by the set of quantum numbers $\{n, l, S, j, m_{j}, T, {\tau}\}$.\footnote{Alternative choices of basis can be adopted.
 For example, one can adopt the momentum basis for the spatial degree of freedom, which is frequently used in the research of quantum field theories.} In the following, we will omit the labels of the spin $S$ and isospin $T$ (which take the constant values) for brevity.